Happy Land fire: Incident

-The evening of the fire, González had argued with his former girlfriend, Feliciano, who was a coat check worker at the club, urging her to quit.
-She said that she had had enough of him and did not want anything to do with him anymore.
+The evening of the fire, González argued with his former girlfriend, Feliciano, who was a coat check worker at the club, urging her to quit.
+She said that she had had enough of him and did not want anything to do with him any longer.
 He was ejected by the bouncer around 3:00 a.m.
 He was heard to scream drunken threats to "shut this place down."
 He also reportedly shouted, "I'll be coming back."
-Feliciano tried to warn others, worried that González was going to do something.
+Feliciano tried to warn others, worried that González would do something.

 González went to an Amoco gas station, then returned to the establishment with a plastic container with $1.00 worth of gasoline.
 He spread the fuel at the base of a staircase, the only access into the club, and then ignited the gasoline.

 Eighty-seven people died in the resulting fire.
 Nineteen bodies were found downstairs; the others upstairs.
 Six bodies were found within several feet of the front door.
 Some of those trapped punched a hole through a wall to an adjoining union hall in an attempt to escape.
-Most of the deaths were from asphyxiation or trampling.
+Most deaths were from asphyxiation or trampling.
 The club filled with toxic smoke so quickly that some victims were found with drinks still in hand.
-Most of the victims were young Hondurans celebrating Carnival, largely drawn from members of the local Garifuna American community.
+Most victims were young Hondurans celebrating Carnival, largely drawn from members of the local Garifuna American community.
 A hundred and fifty firemen responded to the blaze, which was extinguished in five minutes.

 Initial reports indicated that only three people survived the blaze, but later reports gave the number of survivors as five or six.
 Among them were Feliciano, the club owner's wife, and disc jockey Ruben Valladares.
 Valladares was hospitalized in guarded condition with second- and third-degree burns over half his body.

 After setting the fire, González returned home, removed his gasoline-soaked clothes and fell asleep.
 He was arrested the following afternoon after police investigators interviewed Feliciano and learned of the previous night's argument.
 Once advised of his rights, he admitted to starting the blaze.

 Legal proceedings

 Arsonist

 González was charged with 174 counts of murder, two for each victim, and was found guilty on 87 counts of arson and 87 counts of murder on August 19, 1991.
 For each count, he received the maximum sentence of 25 years to life.
 He was eligible for parole during March 2015 as New York law states that the sentences for multiple murders occurring during one act must be served concurrently, rather than consecutively.

 González was denied parole in March 2015.
-He would have been eligible to apply for parole again in November 2016, but he died in prison of a heart attack on September 13, 2016, at the age of 61.
+He would have been eligible to apply for parole again in November 2016, but he died of a heart attack while in prison, on September 13, 2016, at the age of 61.